 In 2007, Slava and his wife Theresa moved to Boston, and he founded East West Massage Therapy center in Newton, where he still sees clients.
 Over the years, he has taught yoga in multiple settings, working with athletes, seniors, and people with injuries.
-Since 2010, Slava has been teaching Yogic Philosophy and the Yoga Sutras as part of the yoga teacher training at Open Doors Yoga centers and Prana Power Yoga centers around Massachusetts.
-Slava’s favorite way to teach and practice yoga is as a meditative practice.
+Since 2010, Slava has been teaching Yogic Philosophy and the Yoga Sutras as part of the yoga teacher training at Open Doors Yoga centers around Massachusetts and at Prana Yoga in La Jolla, CA. Slava’s favorite way to teach and practice yoga is as a meditative practice.

 In 2018, Slava sold his East West Massage practice to Nicole Russo of Skin to Soul Massage, and moved back to San Diego to pursue a career as a fiction writer, and start a tour company (Iconic San Diego Running Tours).

 Slava has been writing fiction in the genre of magical realism and semi-realistic fantasy suspense since 2015, and hopes to publish his first novel OSTROG this year.
 He is currently looking for a literary agent to represent his work.
 OSTROG is about a mystical settlement of shapeshifters in Siberia, and is based on old Russian folklore.